dkaslovsky/Coupled-Biased-Random-Walks/README.md

 This implementation operates on Python dicts rather than Pandas DataFrames.
 This has the advantage of allowing the model to be updated with new observations in a trivial manner and is more efficient in certain aspects.
 However, these advantages come at the cost of iterating a (potentially large) dict of observed values more times than might otherwise be necessary using an underlying DataFrame implementation.

 If one is working with data previously loaded into a DataFrame, simply use the result of `pandas.DataFrame.to_dict(orient='records')` instead of the DataFrame itself to add observations to the model.
+Note that because it is common for a DataFrame to fill missing values with `nan`, the detector will ignore features with value `nan` in any observation record.
+Therefore, there is no need to further preprocess the DataFrame before using its `to_dict` method to create records.

 ### Installation
 This package is not yet hosted on PyPI.
 To install: